-CITY OF COPPELL LEGISLATIVE PRIORITIES 2018

-With Talking Points
+CITY OF COPPELL 2021 LEGISLATIVE PRIORITIES With Talking Points

-Local Control - The City of Coppell expressly opposes any measures that would limit, reduce, or remove the local control that municipalities have today regarding their respective abilities to govern, finance, or otherwise make decisions on behalf of the communities we serve.
+Local Control Decisions - The City of Coppell expressly opposes any measures that would limit, reduce, or remove the ability to make local decisions control that municipalities have today regarding their respective abilities to govern, finance, or otherwise make decisions on behalf of the communities we serve.
 It is often said that the best government is that which is closest to the people.
 There is no level of government effort closer to the public than locally elected officials who represent municipalities and other local political subdivisions.
 What works for one municipality does not necessarily work in another.
-The locally elected mayors and city council members are best suited to make decisions on behalf of their respective communities.
+The locally elected Mayors and City Council members are best suited to make decisions on behalf of their respective communities.

 - 1. Preemption of city regulation on numerous items is a red herring argument. - 2.
 Cities have and do regulate many things that are municipal and specific to their respective community's culture and desire. - 3.
 Cities have not over-reached to regulate things they were not authorized to do.
 When proven otherwise, regulation is overturned without the need for bad legislation. - 4.
-The "liberty" argument is hollow, particularly when voters approve measures they believe are in their best interest. - Voters are capable of speaking for themselves.
+The "liberty" argument is hollow, particularly when voters approve measures they believe are in their best interest. - 5.
+Voters can speak for themselves.
 Locally elected representatives know best what their respective communities desire. - 6.
 Local decisions should be left to local representatives. - 7.
 Get this one thing right and many of the other issues go away.

-Property Tax Caps- The City of Coppell opposes all efforts to implement ad valorem property tax caps.
+Property Tax Caps - The City of Coppell opposes all efforts to implement ad valorem property tax caps.